ACHC INVESTOR DEADLINE: Acadia Healthcare Company, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 News provided byRobbins Geller Rudman & Dowd LLP

-SAN DIEGO, Oct.
-28, 2024 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Acadia Healthcare Company, Inc. (NASDAQ: ACHC) publicly traded securities between February 28, 2020 and October 18, 2024, both dates inclusive (the "Class Period"), have until December 16, 2024 to seek appointment as lead plaintiff of the Acadia Healthcare class action lawsuit.
+SAN DIEGO, Nov.
+2, 2024 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Acadia Healthcare Company, Inc. (NASDAQ: ACHC) publicly traded securities between February 28, 2020 and October 18, 2024, inclusive (the "Class Period"), have until December 16, 2024 to seek appointment as lead plaintiff of the Acadia Healthcare class action lawsuit.
 Captioned Kachrodia v.
 Acadia Healthcare Company, Inc., No. 24-cv-01238 (M.D.
 Tenn.), the Acadia Healthcare class action lawsuit charges Acadia Healthcare as well as certain of Acadia Healthcare's top current and former executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Acadia Healthcare class action lawsuit, please provide your information here: